Evaluating Low-Light Image Enhancement Across Multiple Intensity Levels: Multi-Illumination Low-Light (MILL) Dataset

 To quantify this limitation, we simulated varying brightness levels on the LoLv1 dataset~\cite{RetinexNet} by blending input images with their ground truth counterparts at different ratios.
 This blending reduces degradation severity by simulating intermediate brightness levels, theoretically making enhancement easier.
 As shown in Table~\ref{tab:motivation}, both Retinexformer~\cite{Retinexformer} and CIDNet~\cite{hvi} performed worse on the blended versions (with 0.2 and 0.5 ground truth mixing ratios) than on the original dataset, as measured by $\Delta E_{76}$ and PSNR$_L$.
 This result occurs because models trained on fixed brightness levels fail to generalize across different intensities.
 Figure~\ref{fig:motivation} illustrates this problem.
 Oversaturation in the output increases proportionally with input brightness, a clear evidence that intermediate brightness levels are absent from training data.
 This lack of intensity diversity severely limits the practical applicability of LLIE methods, as real-world deployment requires robustness across varying brightness conditions.
 To study this problem and address this limitation, we introduce a novel LLIE dataset featuring multiple brightness levels per scene with fixed camera parameters, enabling more robust training, benchmarking, and evaluation of LLIE methods across multiple intensity levels.

 Our primary objective is to capture a high-quality, well-calibrated dataset for evaluating and training LLIE methods across different intensity levels.
 To ensure consistency and eliminate uncontrollable variables, we captured all images in a controlled indoor environment without windows or external light sources.
 We used a dedicated room with a platform for placing different floor backgrounds and objects, equipped with programmable lighting to precisely control brightness levels.
 Images were captured using two devices: a Nikon D5200 DSLR camera and a Samsung Galaxy S7 smartphone.
 The smartphone provides a contrasting capture profile compared to the DSLR, enabling evaluation across different sensor characteristics.
+We employed nine Philips Hue lights, whose emission spectrum covers the full visible range and provides sufficient spectral support for our experiments.
+Although we acknowledge that LED-based illuminants can exhibit spectral peaks and may not perfectly reproduce the continuous spectra of natural Planckian light sources, they are the preferred technology for fine-grained intensity control.
 Figure~\ref{fig:explanation} provides a schematic overview.

 During image capture, all camera parameters remained fixed while scene light intensity was adjusted to achieve the desired brightness level.
 To capture well-lit ground-truth images, we set programmable light sources to maximum power without oversaturating the scene.
 We fixed the ISO to 100 and placed a Macbeth color chart at the platform center.
 For the DSLR, we systematically tested all aperture-shutter speed combinations, while for the smartphone (fixed aperture), we tested all available shutter speeds.
 We analyzed the RGB values of the white patch in the color chart and selected the image with values closest to 95\% of the maximum intensity in the camera-RAW format before saturation.
 This process determined optimal settings of f/9 and 1/5 seconds for the DSLR, and f/1.7 (default) and 1/10 seconds for the smartphone.